-- 1 effort.
-Therefore, adequate consideration should be given, at the preparedness stage, to waste - 2 management issues and challenges to be faced in this phase in order to facilitate the safe and effective - 3 management of radioactive waste following the emergency, in a manner that does not compromise the - 4 protection strategy, as required in GSR Part 7 [2]. - 5 4.182.
-While it should be recognized that each emergency will be specific and detailed planning for - 6 all aspects of waste management may not be possible, arrangements should be made, as part of overall - 7 emergency preparedness, to address these expected issues and challenges in radioactive waste - 8 management following the emergency.
-As part of these arrangements, the following should be - 9 considered: - 10 Responsibilities for radioactive waste management after an emergency should be allocated - 11 clearly and consistently, to the extent possible, with the national policy and strategy for - radioactive waste management. - 13 Responsibilities for conventional waste management and conditions under which conventional - waste arising from the emergency and emergency response actions will be managed should be - agreed upon. - 16 A mechanism should be established to coordinate the development of various arrangements by - 17 responsible organizations at the preparedness stage as well as to coordinate, under the unified - command and control system, waste management during the emergency response. - 19 Characteristics of radioactive waste to be generated in postulated nuclear or radiological - emergencies should be identified, to the extent possible, on the basis of the hazard assessment, - 21 taking into account past experience. - 22 Guidance should be put in place on the characterization and categorization of radioactive waste, - which takes into account the diversity of radiological, chemical, physical, mechanical and - biological properties of the waste to be generated in a range of postulated emergencies in - 25 accordance with the existing national regulations and guidance on radioactive waste - 26 management. - 27 Guidance should be put in place on the handling of conventional waste and radioactive waste - during an emergency, which describes what types of radioactive waste can be accepted in - 29 existing storage or disposal facilities.
-Guidance on measures for the handling of waste that - deviates from the acceptance criteria of existing facilities should also be given.
-This guidance - 31 should be in accordance with the existing national regulations and guidance on waste - 32 management.
+4.181.
+As the emergency evolves, particularly during the transition phase, radioactive waste management activities will become an important and integral part of the overall emergency response effort.
+Therefore, adequate consideration should be given, at the preparedness stage, to waste management issues and challenges to be faced in this phase in order to facilitate the safe and effective management of radioactive waste following the emergency, in a manner that does not compromise the protection strategy, as required in Requirement 15 of GSR Part 7 [2].

+9 4.182.
+While it should be recognized that each emergency will be specific and detailed planning for 10 all aspects of waste management may not be possible, arrangements should be made, as part of overall 11 emergency preparedness, to address these expected issues and challenges in radioactive waste 12 management following the emergency.
+As part of these arrangements, the following should be 13 considered:

+- Responsibilities for radioactive waste management during and after an emergency should be allocated clearly and consistently, to the extent possible, with the national policy and strategy for radioactive waste management. - 17 Responsibilities for conventional waste management and conditions under which conventional 18 waste arising from the emergency and emergency response actions will be managed should be 19 agreed upon (see paras 4.186 4.188). - A mechanism should be established to coordinate the development of various arrangements by responsible organizations at the preparedness stage as well as to coordinate, under the unified command and control system (see para.
+5.7 of GSR Part 7 [2]), waste management during the emergency response. - Characteristics and the volume of radioactive waste to be generated in postulated nuclear or radiological emergencies should be identified, to the extent possible, on the basis of the hazard assessment, taking into account past experience. - Guidance should be put in place on the characterization and categorization classification of radioactive waste, which takes into account the diversity of radiological, chemical, physical, mechanical and biological properties of the waste to be generated in a range of postulated emergencies in accordance with the existing nationalapplicable regulations and guidance on radioactive waste management. - Guidance should be put in place on the handling of conventional waste and radioactive waste during an emergency, which describes the acceptance criteria what types of radioactive waste ean be accepted in existing storage or disposal facilities to be applied for waste generated in the emergency.
+Guidance on measures for the handling management of waste that deviates from the acceptance criteria of existing facilities should also be given.
+This guidance should be in accordance with the existing nationalapplicable regulations and guidance on waste management. - Methodologies should be developed for initiating radioactive waste pre-disposal management activities (e.g. segregation, packaging, transport, storage) in a timely and appropriate manner following the emergency.
+As part of these methodologies:

-- 33 Methodologies should be developed for initiating radioactive waste pre-disposal management - activities (e.g. segregation, packaging, transport, storage) in a timely and appropriate manner - following the emergency.
-As part of these methodologies: - Options for radioactive waste minimization (such as reuse and recycling) that are - feasible should be identified. - Necessary tools, equipment, procedures, training, drills and exercises to support - 39 effective waste management should be identified and put in place.
+- Options for radioactive waste minimization (such as clearance, reuse and recycling) that are feasible should be identified. - A Necessary tools, equipment, procedures, training, drills and exercises to support effective waste management should be identified and put in place. - Limitations of available options and resources should be identified and well understood by all interested parties, and mechanisms for requesting and obtaining international assistance should be determined.